dougle/jQuery-Ajax-Singleton/README.markdown

 		);
 	});

 When we press a key, say "u", we get an ajax call that will wait half a second (delay:500) for another key to be pressed, if not it will request projects.json as normal.
-If another key is pressed, say "p" the first event trigger (key u), which could be 340ms into it's delay, will be canceled and no ajax will be called, key p will now start it's delay, after 500ms a normal ajax request is made, but if another key is pressed the ajax is canceled and another delay is started, we can continue like this untill a delay is exhausted and a request is made and successful.
+If another key is pressed, say "p" the first event trigger (key u), which could be 340ms into it's delay, will be canceled and no ajax will be called, key p will now start it's delay, after 500ms a normal ajax request is made, but if another key is pressed the ajax is canceled and another delay is started, we can continue like this until a delay is exhausted and a successful request is made.

-The previous example was cancelling ajax requests (non blocking), if we want the user to click a button to retrieve the projects, where double clicking (or other abuse) would request the .json file twice, we can set blocking:true in the ajax options:
+The previous example was cancelling ajax requests (non blocking), if we want the user to click a button to retrieve the projects, where double clicking (or other abuse) would request the .json file more than once, we can set blocking:true in the ajax options:
 	$('a#filter-go').keyup(function(e){
 		$.ajax({url:'/projects.json',
 				data:{q:$('input#filter').val()},